--Registration now open for Trans* and Genderqueer Music Therapy Group, starting Winter, 2015
+-Registration now open for Trans* and Genderqueer Music Therapy Group, starting April 19, 2015

 Through my work with Camp Aranu'tiq, a summer camp for transgender youth, I have seen the deep connection between music and identity.
 This work inspired me to write my master's thesis on the ways that transgender people experience their voice.
 I provide a safe, non-judgmental space for trans* and genderqueer folks, as well as those who are seeking to explore their gender and sexuality.
 I see my role as gently guiding clients as they learn to access their own creativity in order to become more in tune with parts of the self that may have become hidden or lost over the years.
 Click here to see quotes from past group participants.